JoaoCampos07/Docker/Courses/Mosh-Ultimate-Docker-Course/Notes.md

 - Is fast to start.

 ### How is the Docker arquitecture ?
 The docker implements a client/server arquitecture so there is a client and server wich is a Rest API.
-The server, also called __Docker Engine__ sits on the background building and running containers.
-Technicall a `container` is a `process` just like any other, but is a __special kind of process__.
+The server, also called __Docker Engine__ or __Daemon__ sits on the background building and running containers.
+Technicall a `container` is a `process` just like any other, but is a __special kind of process__ is a __operating-sytem process with its own file system and other stuff (like network adapaters etc...).

 ### How the sharing of the OS works ?
 The containers do not share all the OS, they actually share the Kernel.
 The component of OS wich manages applications and hardware resources (is like the _motor in a car_).